 We gathered back together in a circle, sitting pretzel-style, since that’s how you do things when you haven’t yet reached double digits.
 I remember looking around and one boy was wearing white tube socks, and they just didn’t fit right.
 There was probably an inch of extra sock hanging past where I could see his toes were, and it was just SO BEYOND IRKSOME that I literally thought about it every single time I talked to him, which probably made him think that that surprised/crinkled-nose face I made was my natural facial expression.

 SO, to keep you guys (and maybe your friends who aren’t as style savvy) steered clear from the fate of my poor classmate above, I’ve put together a few basic sock and shoe combos below.
 Never again can you say you didn’t know you shouldn’t wear white tube socks with boat shoes, again.
 Ever.

-In an ideal world, you wouldn’t wear any socks with a boat shoe.
+SG Says: In an ideal world, you wouldn’t wear any socks with a boat shoe.
 I understand that sweaty-feet-stank is totally preventable with socks, but these shoes show a lot of foot and just don’t really look good with socks.
-Thankfully someone invented these brilliant no-show socks, so now you can keep your feet cool and look the same.
+Thankfully someone invented no-show socks, so now you can keep your feet cool and look the same.

 What is the worst footwear faux pas you have seen?
 Ever guilty of your own?
 Be honest…